narulakartik/DecisionTree/README.md

 # DecisionTree
-Implementation of Decision Tree classification algorithm from scratch in python
+Implementation of a binary decision Tree classification algorithm from scratch in python